Dealing with unbearable menstrual cramps and need period pain relief?

 - Essential oils

 - Hot tea

 - Switch to a menstrual cup or disc

 I try to go natural in my life as much as possible, but when it comes to period cramps, I don’t play.
-I take meds as soon as feel any sort of cramping starting.
+I take pain meds for cramps even before my cycle starts. .